Unity-Technologies/arfoundation-samples/README.md

 This sample shows how to toggle plane detection on and off.
 When off, it will also hide all previously detected planes by disabling their GameObjects.
 See [`PlaneDetectionController.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scripts/PlaneDetectionController.cs).

+## PlaneClassification

+This sample shows how to query for a plane's classification.
+Some devices attempt to classify planes into categories such as "door", "seat", "window", and "floor".
+This scene enables plane detection using the `ARPlaneManager`, and uses a prefab which includes a component which displays the plane's classification, or "none" if it cannot be classified.

 ## FeatheredPlanes

 This sample demonstrates basic plane detection, but uses a better looking prefab for the `ARPlane`.
 Rather than being drawn as exactly defined, the plane fades out towards the edges.